WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Networking/index.md

 # Creating RESTful Web APIs with Maple Server

 If you need to expose simple RESTful Web APIs, Meadow.Foundation includes a lightweight web server called [Maple Server](../../Meadow.Foundation/Libraries_and_Frameworks/Maple.Server/index.md) that may be useful.
 Check out the [Maple Server guide](/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Maple.Server/) for more information.

 # Sample projects

+For example code, see the following networking sample apps in the [Meadow.Core.Samples repo](https://github.com/wildernesslabs/Meadow.Core.Samples):

+* **[WiFi_Basics](https://github.com/WildernessLabs/Meadow.Core.Samples/tree/main/Source/Network/WiFi_Basics)** - Covers the basics of enumerating and connecting to WiFi networks.
+* **[HttpListener](https://github.com/WildernessLabs/Meadow.Core.Samples/tree/main/Source/Network/HttpListener)** - Shows how to respond to HTTP requests with `HttpListenerContext`, `HttpListenerRequest`, and `HttpListenerResponse`.
+* **[Antenna_Switching](https://github.com/WildernessLabs/Meadow.Core.Samples/tree/main/Source/Network/Antenna_Switching)** - Shows how to use the antenna API to switch between the onboard and external antenna connection.

+# Sample projects